In this article

 This means that sometimes a small update to your credit report won’t have an impact on your credit score.
 Another thing to consider is that changes to a credit report will have different effects for everyone.
 Individual factors – such as missing a single payment or making a credit application – will affect each person’s score in different ways, because it will depend on what else is going on in your credit report.

-Equally, if you have a number ofthen adding a single positive factor may not have enough of an individual impact to immediately boost your score.
+For example, if you have a number of negative factors then adding a single positive factor may not have enough of an individual impact to immediately boost your score.

 Your credit score is something which builds up steadily over time.
 You may not always get to see a satisfying boost month on month.